cablelabs/micronets-mso-portal/README.md

 POST data:

     {
-      "subscriberID": "<subscriberID>"
+      "id": "<subscriberID>"
     }

-The `subscriberID` identifies a subscriber account.
+The `id` identifies a subscriber account.
 The Registration Server obtains this when the subscriber authenticates using the clinic browser (eg. scanning QR Code)

 #### response:
 (optional debug: contents of the registration context)